Buggem/processing.input/README.md

 # processing.input
-A simple p5.js add-on to let you use input.
+A simple p5.js and Processing add-on to let you use input.
 Just simply add to your code!

 # Options